Huf Haus: New designs

-Near the end of 2009, Huf Haus started newly designed houses which the company calls "evolutionary" in its post-and-beam architecture but "revolutionary" in energy efficiency.
+Near the end of 2009, Huf Haus started newly designed houses with a focus on energy efficiency.

 Because the expressive symbiosis of wood and glass finds recognition at major international architecture and design competitions, and among Huf Haus clients, who also acknowledge that it can be individually designed, the main stylistic elements have not changed.

 Despite the generous use of glass the Huf Haus houses require only a heating rate of 34 W/m2 (at Hartenfels, Germany).
 The main reasons are: